linchpin/mesh/readme.txt

 * Fixed New sections could not toggle post box collapse with out a page refresh.
 * Fixed Ordering of sections was being lost when updating a post.
 * Fixed Some formatting issues in the readme.
+* Fixed When going from more to less columns you can now trash unused columns.
+(Thanks for the find @kelter)
 * Fixed If you added a section then immediately tried to resize a JS error would occur to do aria checks.
 * Updated Some localization strings needed sprucing up (old MCS references).
 * Updated Some style updates (notifications, tighted up soe visuals for consistency).